indraniel/cnvnator-packager/README.md

 # Build Process for Ubuntu 10.04

-Ubuntu 10.04 is [no longer supported][1].
-However, it's currently the primary operating system on the computational cluster at the [McDonnell Genome Institute at Washington University][2].
-This is a record of what was done to build the latest version of CNVnator on it.
+Ubuntu 10.04 is [no longer supported][1];  however, it's currently the primary operating system on the computational cluster at the [McDonnell Genome Institute at Washington University][2].
+This is a record of what was done to build the latest version of CNVnator for Ubuntu 10.04.

-These instructions are based upon using a "default" untainted [Ubuntu 10.04 cloud image for OpenStack][3].
-With a user and group both named `ubuntu`.
+These instructions are based upon using a "default" untainted [Ubuntu 10.04 cloud image for OpenStack][3], and with a user and group both named `ubuntu`.

 ## Initial Image Setup